 It's important to note that these are not the type of boarding schools or academies attended by non-Natives, such as the one in Wolfeboro, New Hampshire.
 The 'Indian boarding school' in the USA is often an outlier of society that was largely used to follow General Pratt's theology of 'Kill the Indian, save the man' during the assimilation era of US policy.
 This is a very dark chapter in U.S. history, and not nearly enough attention has been given to the long-lasting impacts it has had on tribal communities.

+The boarding schools turned out to be more work camps than learning ground.
+Today, we see more and more Native students applying for scholarships.
+Yet overall, there are still many barriers to Native education in this country.
 This is why we strongly believe that every youth counts.
 Every graduation matters.
 And the work we do is critically important.

 Topics discussed are: